valflrt/valflrt/README.md

 about me:
-- Valentin Fleurit / valflrt
+- name is Valentin Fleurit
 - programming enthusiast
 - Math+Physics wizard in training... (in CPGE)